 You see, I’m 5,000 miles away from everyone I love, studying in a graduate program surrounded by men with more degrees than a thermometer (I’d better learn to smoke a pipe), married couples with young children in tiny rainboots (seriously, my heart explodes every time), and people who seem to know exactly what they want in life.
 Or, more daunting, people who already seem to have what they want.

 And even though I’m doing reasonably well, found a job that I love, and am living in a place I’ve dreamt of for years, the uncertainty of what comes next keeps me awake until the terrible hours of the morning.
 (Which, due to how far north I am, look more or less as dark as the terrible hours of the afternoon.)

 The uncertainty is relentless.
 I’ll spare you, whoever you are, from reading my long lists of worries that have filled a journal cover-to-cover in record time.
 Instead, I want to leave you with another small original song.
 Perhaps it is odd to take comfort in my own words and music, but this song reminds me of earlier this year when things felt just as terribly uncertain, perhaps even more so.

 And yet, here I am, six months later and still moving forward.

 In the time since I wrote this, the lyrics have taken on richer meaning, deeper hope, and a more mature understanding that while everything feels uncertain, there is true certainty in hope.
 Unlike my high school essay, it seems now that uncertainty propels me back to my certain hope in Christ and the blessings He prodigally bestows on me even in the most lonely, frightening, and uncertain seasons.

-It’s a love song, as usual.
-However, there is meaning beyond its romance.
-It is an expression of hope, which unites uncertainty and certainty.
+It was a love song once but it has taken on a meaning beyond romance.
+Now, it is an expression of the hope which unites uncertainty and certainty.
 This hope, like a song, relies on moving forward through time toward its realization.